SunKing2/jsf-jetty-hello-world/README.md

 # JSF quick tour

-In JSF, `managed bean` means a Java class that can be accessed from a JSF page and the same is denoted by the annotation `javax.faces.bean.ManagedBean`

 To use the JSF 2.0 components, they need to be declared in the JSF namespace at the top of the page.
 Example:
 ```xml